adonisjs/v6-docs/content/docs/experimental/vite.md

 ### Middleware Mode

-With older versions of AdonisJS, Vite was spawned as a separate process, and had its own dev server.
+With older versions of AdonisJS, Vite was spawned as a separate process and had its own dev server.

 With the new experimental version, Vite is embedded inside the AdonisJS dev server, and every request that should be handled by Vite are proxied to it through an AdonisJS middleware.

-Advantages of the middleware mode is that we can directly access Vite's runtime API to perform server-side rendering (SSR) and also have a single dev server to manage.
+The advantages of the middleware mode are that we can directly access Vite's runtime API to perform server-side rendering (SSR) and have a single dev server to manage.

 You can read more about the middleware mode in the [Vite documentation](https://vitejs.dev/guide/ssr#setting-up-the-dev-server).